-The Institute welcomes refugees to the Twin Cities and assists in the transition process to their new community.
-In 2016, the Institute resettled 578 refugees from twelve countries of origin: Afghanistan, Bhutan, Burma, Democratic Republic of Congo, El Salvador, Eritrea, Ethiopia, Iran, Iraq, Russia, Somalia, and Tanzania.
+The International Institute of Minnesota welcomes refugees to the Twin Cities and assists in the transition process to their new community.

 Refugee resettlement staff provide an array of services including: